NA-MIC/ProjectWeek/PW27_2018_Boston/README.md

 # Welcome to the web page for the 27th Project Week!
 The 27th NA-MIC Project Week will be held during the week of January 8-12, 2018 at MIT.

-This project week is an event [endorsed](https://www.na-mic.org/wiki/Post-NCBC-2014) by the MICCAI society.
+This project week is an event [endorsed](https://www.na-mic.org/wiki/Post-NCBC-2014) by the [MICCAI society](http://www.miccai.org/).

+To receive information about this and future events please join the [Project Week mailing list](https://public.kitware.com/mailman/listinfo/na-mic-project-week) (for continuity) and/or read the [Project Week forum on github](https://github.com/orgs/NA-MIC/teams/pw27-participants/discussions) (future dissemination mechanism).

 Please make sure that you are signed up to [Slicer forum](https://discourse.slicer.org) and watching [ProjectWeek category](https://discourse.slicer.org/c/community/project-week).